elastisys/compliantkubernetes/docs/user-guide/self-managed-services/kafka.md

 To do this, you can use a producer and consumer as seen [here](https://strimzi.io/quickstarts/), under the section "Send and receive messages".
 But since Compliant Kubernetes requires resource requests to be specified, just copy pasting those commands will not work.

-You need to create a pod manifest using the image `quay.io/strimzi/kafka:0.38.0-kafka-3.6.0`, and then you need to add your resource requests to this manifest.
-You also need to have an initial sleep command in the pod manifest, to sleep the container for a while, this is to avoid the pod going into the "Completed" stage instantly.
+You need to create a Pod manifest using the image `quay.io/strimzi/kafka:0.38.0-kafka-3.6.0`, and then you need to add your resource requests to this manifest.
+You also need to have an initial sleep command in the Pod manifest, to sleep the container for a while, this is to avoid the Pod going into the "Completed" stage instantly.

-Alternatively you can download a ready to use producer and consumer pod manifests:
+Alternatively you can download a ready to use producer and consumer Pod manifests:

 ```bash
 mkdir kafka-testing